beshu-tech/readonlyrest-docs/elasticsearch-details/indices-rule-templates.md

 <details>
   <summary>Example (click to expand)</summary>

-If you read the previous example, here you won't find anything interested.
-A component template can be removed only by an owner of the template.
-If ROR considers that a user is an owner of a requested component template, it allows to remove it.
+If you read the previous example, you won't find anything interesting here.
+A component template can be removed only by someone whom ROR considers to have modification rights of the template.
 See that `dev2` is not able to remove `ctemp1`:

 ```text
 $ curl -vk -u dev2:test -XDELETE "http://localhost:9200/_component_template/ctemp1?pretty"